-To mark their launch, the guys put together a great little animation (above).
-Animated by Jambonbon and illustrated by Ben Newman (who’ll soon also be releasing his own Flying Eye title), the promo is a really charming introduction to the publishers.
+To mark their launch, the folks at Flying Eye have put together a great little animation (above).
+Animated by Jambonbon and illustrated by Ben Newman (who’ll soon be releasing his own Flying Eye title), the promo is a really charming introduction to the publishers.

-I wanted to find out a little bit more about this new venture so I talked with Sam Arthur, Flying Eye Books’ Company Director.
+I wanted to find out a little bit more about their new venture so I talked with Sam Arthur — Flying Eye Books’ Company Director.
 You can check out the interview below:

 Firstly, how did Flying Eye Books come about?
 What made you decide that you wanted to create a new children’s imprint of Nobrow?